markstgodard/trendsetter/README.md

-# trend
+# trendsetting 📈
-Calculate a trendline
+Calculates a trendline for a given set of data